 Click here to download list of participating schools.

-Click here to apply to host a Tennis On Campus tournament.Click Here for the 2018 FALL Semester Tournament Schedule!
+Click here to apply to host a Tennis On Campus tournament.Click Here for the 2019 SPRING Semester Tournament Schedule!

 “ Tyler Nghiem, USTA Eastern’s 2016 Tennis On Campus Leader of the Year, got involved with Tennis On Campus at Siena College because he saw the opportunity to experience tennis play and competition without the commitment of playing for the varsity team.

 “The USTA Tennis On Campus Coordinators and Leaders have been nothing but helpful to give us every opportunity possible to play tennis.
 To me, Tennis On Campus, has been a source of enjoyment, teamwork and something to look forward.
 Playing allowed me and my team to play at a competitive level in a fun and friendly environment.
 I have met some of my closest friends this way and would not have had it any other way.”